 Bridging ancient and recent history

-Rebirth of a jewel
+The rebirth of a jewel

 Sustainability at a glance:

-- Hiring local staff (around 90%)
+- Hiring local staff (ca. 90%)

 - Highlighting local attractions and history

 - Promotion of local history and culture (visit Kinsterna’s library)

 - Helping to raise the quality of tourism in the region